~ Craftsmanship -- Do you have a mechanic? ~

 Q: Does the "check-engine" light (AKA "service engine soon") indicate an impending Service interval.

-A: No. It means something having to do with the engine's management systems has gone wrong.
+A: No. It means it thinks something having to do with the engine's management systems has gone wrong.
 If it runs badly, or there are also other error messages, it should be diagnosed immediately ... perhaps even towed into the authorized repair agency (such as Falconworks).
 Otherwise get it to the shop for a computer diagnostic scan as soon as reasonably possible.
 Make sure the shop you choose has the proprietary diagnostic computer for your auto, not just a generic one.
-We have those for Land Rover, Jaguar, BMW Mini and Toyota.
+We have those for Land Rover and Jaguar through 2020.

 Q: Are you cheaper than the Dealer?

-A: A little bit.
+A: Usually a little bit.
 But please don't come to us looking for a cheaper job, just for a better value.

 A: Most brake lining inspections are free.
 If the linings are good, we will advise that if you want to live with the noise and avoid the expense, it will be ok.
 Usually the quality of the brake linings installed (known as "pads") is the main cause of noise - not wear or hazard.
 If you saved $20 on your last brake job (at the likes of Pep Boys, Brake Max, Brake Masters, Midas, Wal-Mart Auto, etc.) you were sold cheap pads which can be noisy or ineffective.
 Another common problem we often see is caused by the amateur installers these places use: a pad in backwards often works OK and is safe, but makes noise.
 You would be amazed at how often we see brake linings installed backwards, or without correct cleaning, new hardware and lubrication.
 Some higher quality pads, such as the ones we use at Falconworks (Ferodo or Jurid for example) use a different material for the last 1/4 of the lining thickness which may make noise only when badly worn - as a safety warning.
 On most Rovers, Priii, and Jaguars we will inspect your pads for FREE, so please stop by if you are concerned: its no big deal - no worries please.
 Also, and perhaps most importantly: WHEN YOU BUY BRAKE PADS INSTALLED AT FALCONWORKS WE WARRANTY AGAINST NOISE!
 Our 2 year warranty (against ANY defects in workmanship or material) covers noisy brakes too, lest the new pads are already worn out.